cometbft/cometbft/docs/architecture/adr-102-rpc-companion.md

 ### [RPC Endpoint](#rpc-endpoint)

-The RPC Companion endpoint will be the same as the CometBFT endpoint but with a `/v1` appended to it.
+The RPC Companion endpoint will be the same as the CometBFT JSONRPC endpoint but with a `/v1` appended to it.
 The RPC Companion endpoint might also use a different port than the default CometBFT RPC port (e.g. `26657`).

 For example, suppose these are the URLs for each RPC endpoint: